chennachaos/cmake-novice/_episodes/08-CTest.md

-becomes more and more complex, this strategy just does not scale, to the point that it may become too time consuming to verify with a satisfying degree of certainty that the program works after any change or extension, which means that it is not going to be changed or exended any more by any sensible person.
+becomes more and more complex, this strategy just does not scale, to the point that it may become too time consuming to verify with a satisfying degree of certainty that the program works after any change or extension, which means that no sensible person is going to be change or extend it any more.

 There are many strategies to cope with this, each presenting its own advantages and disadvantages.
 It is widely accepted, though, that an automatic test suite